-All of us have experienced viral infections such as the common cold, the flu, and perhaps even COVID-19.
-Fortunately, most viruses cause no long-term damage to our health, but many common viruses—even the “common cold” virus—can be deadly, or cause long-term health consequences among vulnerable people.
+From time to time, nearly all people experience viral infections such as the common cold, the flu, and perhaps even COVID-19.
+Fortunately, most viruses cause no long-term damage to our health.
+But for those with underlying health conditions of challenges, many common viruses—even the “common cold” virus—can be deadly, or cause long-term health consequences.

 For millions of vulnerable people,

 Up to half of all upper respiratory tract infections (e.g., the “common cold”) are caused by rhinoviruses.
 Rhinoviruses are very diverse, with more than160 types, making the development of vaccines impossible with today’s technology.
 As such, the development of safe and effective medicines that can prevent or treat rhinoviruses is the most direct way to help those at high risk of serious outcomes, including:

 The elderly, especially those in long term care;